MecanicalDragon/obsidian_programming/Network/TCP Handshake.md

-TCP Handshake happens after [[DNS lookup]] and before [[TLS handshake]], and takes approximately *50 ms*.
+TCP Handshake happens after [[DNS lookup]] and before [[TLS]], and takes approximately *50 ms*.
 Connection can be terminated independently by each side of the connection.

 TCP (Transmission Control Protocol) uses a three-way handshake to establish a reliable connection.
 The connection is full duplex, and both sides synchronize (SYN) and acknowledge (ACK) each other.
 The exchange of these four flags is performed in three steps: SYN, SYN-ACK, and ACK.